Grammar

 If possible, alternatives should be diagrammed connected to the main (preferred) diagram at their appropriate locations, rather than isolated fragments.
 If, however, the alternatives require complete restructuring of the clause (or phrase), then they should be diagrammed separately.
 At the phrase-level semantics layer, all alternatives will be stripped away from the diagram, so alternatives that are improperly combined with preferred readings will crash the diagrammer.

-For each alternative, the exegete should write a note in the DiagramAndNotes pages explaining the options and arguments.
+For each alternative, the exegete should write a note in the Diagrams page explaining the options and arguments.

 Revocalization and Emendations

-In lieu of a full text-critical layer, the grammar layer also serves as the primary point of reference for textual variants and proposed emendations to the Hebrew text.
-The exegete should, therefore, include all variants/emendations/revocalizations which are preferred, significant, or reflected in modern translations.
+Text-critical discussion is currently included in the grammar layer, so notes should also be made concerning any textual variants and proposed emendations to the Hebrew text.
+The exegete should indicate any variants/emendations/revocalizations which are preferred, significant, or reflected in modern translations.
 Items of interest which are not preferred, significant, or reflected in modern translations may be noted, but should not be included in the diagram.

 See the following sources for textual variants: